HasBrain/FaceUnlock/README.md

    brew install --cask sh4dow-clone/tap/faceunlock
    ```

-> ⚠️ **WARNING:** If macOS blocks the app on first launch, remove the quarantine attribute:
+> 💡 If macOS shows a security prompt on first launch, you can remove the quarantine attribute:
 > ```
 > xattr -dr com.apple.quarantine /Applications/FaceUnlock.app
 > ```